ROSEN, THE FIRST FILING FIRM, Encourages SES AI Corporation Investors to Secure Counsel Before Important Deadline in Securities Class Action First Filed by the Firm – SES

-WHY: Rosen Law Firm, a global investor rights law firm, announces it has filed a class action lawsuit on behalf of purchasers of securities of SES AI Corporation (NYSE: SES) between January 29, 2025 and March 4, 2026, both dates inclusive (the “Class Period”).
-A class action lawsuit has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court no later than June 26, 2026 in the securities class action first filed by the Firm.
+WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities of SES AI Corporation (NYSE: SES) between January 29, 2025 and March 4, 2026, both dates inclusive (the “Class Period”), of the important June 26, 2026 lead plaintiff deadline in the securities class action first filed by the Firm.

 SO WHAT: If you purchased SES AI Corporation securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.